-- 1 HARK! what is that note.
-So mournful and slow, That sends on the winds The tidings of wo?
-It sounds like the knell - Of a spirit that's fled; It tells us, alas!
-A brother is dead. - 2 Yes, gone to the grave Is he whom we loved: And lifeless that form, That so manfully moved; The clods of the valley Encompass his head.
-The marble reminds us, A brother is dead. - 3 But marble and urns!
+- HARK! what is that note, So mournful and slow, That sends on the winds The tidings of wo?
+It sounds like the knell Of a spirit that's fled; It tells us, alas!
+A brother is dead. - 2 Yes, gone to the grave Is he whom we loved; And lifeless that form, That so manfully moved; The clods of the valley Encompass his head, The marble reminds us, A brother is dead. - 3 But marble and urns !
 They never can tell The spot where the soul Is destined to dwell.
-Ye spirits of air, That surrounded his bed, O, speak ye, and tell Where the spirit has fled. - 4 O say, have ye heard, In the heavenly throng, That voice, once with ours Commingled in song?
-O say, to the courts Of our God, have ye led The soul that from earth - 5 No voice from the grave.
-No voice from the sky, Discloses the deeds That are doing on high: It need not: Jehovah
+Ye spirits of air, That surrounded his bed, O, speak ye, and tell Where the spirit has fied - 4 O say, have ye heard, In the heavenly throng, That voice, once with ours Commingled in song?
+O say, to the courts Of our God, have ye led The soul that from earth For ever has fied. - 5 No voice from the grave, No voice from the sky, Discloses the deeds That are doing on high: - It need not : Jehovah Hath said in his word, That "Blessed are they - That "Blessed are they, Who die in the Lord."